 Supreme Court Rules Search Warrants are Unnecessary for DUI Breath Tests

-Despite the clear infringement on our personal freedoms, the United States Supreme Court recently ruled that law enforcement personnel do not need warrants to receive breath samples, declaring the test noninvasive.
-It is an ongoing battle between dedicated DUI defense attorneys and the courts, but we are making progress at every turn.
+Despite the clear infringement on personal freedoms, the United States Supreme Court recently ruled that law enforcement personnel do not need warrants to receive breath samples, declaring the test noninvasive.
+It is an ongoing battle between dedicated DUI defense attorneys and the courts, but progress is being made at every turn.

 A DUI Lawyer You can Count on for a Proper Defense